 It is preferable for the tests to be recorded in .mp3 format using a suitable digital voice recorder or sound recording program on a computer.
 Each candidate's file must be saved individually.
 The Speaking tests selected to be part of the sample to send to Cambridge for external moderation should then be transferred to a standard-format CD.
-Mini CDs or USB sticks must not be used.
-(Note that it is permissible to use audio cassettes, but the use of CDs and digital recording equipment is strongly preferred.)
 The Centre is responsible for supplying CDs for the recording of its sample for external moderation: these will not be supplied by Cambridge.
-Centres wishing to submit recordings as digital files to Cambridge for external moderation will find more detailed guidance in the Exams Officer area of the website www.cie.org.uk

-All recording equipment and CDs must be of as high a standard as possible and care should be taken to ensure that recording quality is good.
+All recording equipment and CDs, must be of as high a standard as possible and care should be taken to ensure that recording quality is good.
 The recording equipment must be tested in advance, and new, unrecorded CDs used.
 The recording level should be tested before the start of the tests.
 Where possible, the recording equipment should have external microphones so that separate microphones can be used for the candidate and the examiner.
 If only one microphone is being used, it should be placed facing the candidate.
 If the candidate is softly-spoken, the microphone should be placed nearer to the candidate before the start of the test.